 New vs. Existing Buildings

-In bringing fiber to the home (FTTH) in existing multi-housing buildings, optical network terminals may be placed in ground-floor utility spaces, telecommunications rooms, or on each floor.
-Fiber deployment may be conducted in various ways: by running fiber to each unit, placing optical network terminals in one central location, or placing optical network terminals on each floor.
+In bringing fiber optic cable to the home (FTTH) in existing multi-housing buildings, optical network terminals may be placed in ground-floor utility spaces, telecommunications rooms, or on each floor.
+Indoor fiber optic cable deployment may be conducted in various ways: by running multimode fiber to each unit, placing optical network terminals in one central location, or placing optical network terminals on each floor.
 Eighty three percent (83%) of U.S. multi-housing units were constructed before 2000, and 52% were built prior to 1980, before the introduction of fiber networks.
 It is, therefore, easy to understand why their design does not readily accommodate these networks.
 This means, installers are likely to encounter various expected and unexpected challenges, including:

 - Inability to access building plans or if they are available, they may not reflect any building updates;